OGhawsi/University-Employees-Records-Manager-and-Dashboad/README.md

 - Reports  ( Filtering records based on different parameters )
 - Faculties
 - Departments
+- University (which is the name of the app)
 - Settings

 All of the above, are just different CRUD operations connected with each other logically.